 He received a knighthood in 2009 in recognition of his services to the legal industry.

 In 2015, Legal Business awarded Sir Nigel an exclusive "Lifetime Achievement Award".
 In 2016 Sir Nigel was given the Financial News "Editor’s Choice" award for lifetime achievement and children’s charity Variety presented him with the "Legends of Industry Award".

 Sir Nigel has a small and complementary portfolio of non-executive appointments.
 He was most recently appointed Chairman of Sheffield City Region LEP.
 He held the Office of High Sheriff of London from 2016-2017, the non-political and oldest Royal appointment.

-Sir Nigel is a Fellow of Harris Manchester College, University of Oxford.
-He was also appointed Visiting Professor of the University of Sheffield in November 2010 and received An Honorary Doctorate of Civil Law from the University of Sheffield in July 2011.
+Sir Nigel is a Fellow of Harris Manchester College, University of Oxford, and is Visiting Professor of the University of Sheffield.
+He received an Honorary Doctorate of Civil Law from the University of Sheffield in July 2011.

 Furthermore, Sir Nigel is spearheading research, in association with Populus, the research house, and Saïd Business School, University of Oxford, into trust.
 They are specifically looking to analyse and understand the breakdown of trust between business, politics and the media and, ultimately, find solutions to help rebuild it.